cubed-dev/cubed-xarray/README.md

 and some other things _might_ work but have not yet been tried:
 - Groupby
 - Saving to formats other than zarr

+In general a bug could take the form of an error, or of a silent attempt to coerce the array type to numpy by immediately computing the underlying array.

 ## Tests